 Musical care during the beginning of life in the UK:

 There have been flag-ship institutions where well-established and innovative specific musical care practices at the beginning of life take place in the UK and abroad.
-Musical care practices at the beginning of life can include in mum and baby groups, music therapy in neonatal intensive care units and much more.
-At the same time, there is now substantial evidence base for some of this work.
+Musical care practices at the beginning of life can include in parent/caregiver-baby groups, music therapy in neonatal intensive care units, and much more.
+There is now substantial evidence for some of this work.
 However, availability of musical care is not equally distributed around the UK or across the various areas of the beginning of life.
-Activities are not always clearly visible and there are barriers to participation.
+Activities are not always clearly visible and there are barriers to participation including distance from home and cost for parents/caregivers and lack of sufficient support or resources to deliver suitable musical care activities for providers.

-This multi-part project explores the experience of, and barriers to, musical care during the beginning of life in the UK.
-We are interested in hearing from providers, people who have gone to musical activities and those who have experienced barriers to participation.
+This multi-part project explored the experience of, and barriers to, musical care during the beginning of life in the UK.
+We heard from providers, people who have gone to musical activities, those who have experienced barriers to participation, researchers, and policy experts.

 Part 1, funded by the UKRI’s Knowledge Exchange Fund and Policy Support Fund administered by the Royal College of Music, included two surveys, developed in consultation with parents and practitioners, to explore the experience of, and barriers to, musical care during the beginning of life in the UK.

-Part 2, supported by the Leverhulme Trust, through the British Academy/Leverhulme Small Research Grants Scheme, includes a series of workshops to gather key stakeholders in order to identify pathways to equitably upscale musical care for families throughout England and Wales.
+Part 2, supported by the Leverhulme Trust, through the British Academy/Leverhulme Small Research Grants Scheme, included a series of consultations to gather key stakeholders in order to identify pathways to equitably upscale musical care for families throughout England and Wales.

 Project Team